GSchoning/DSIpy/examples/unconfined aquifer/README.md

-# Unconfined Aquifer Test Case: Non-Linear Inversion & Bias Correction
+# Unconfined Aquifer Test Case

 This example demonstrates the application of **DSIpy** to a challenging, non-linear groundwater problem: estimating drawdown in a heterogeneous unconfined aquifer under heavy stress.